NescienceSoftware/Nescience-Indexing-CLI/README.md

 Installation in the form of an executable is relatively straightforward.
 Download the most recent release, unzip the file, and run "Nescience_Rebalance.exe"

-Alternatively, if one feels the need to verify the integrity of a release, follow the [build](#build) guide provided below.
+Alternatively, if one feels the need to verify the integrity of a release, follow the build(#build) guide provided below.
 ---
 ## Build
 The best way to validate a new release is directly accessing the scripts provided in the "Scripts" folder.